coding-chick/CodingChickUdemy/README.md

 Coding Chick's Udemy is an unofficial Windows Phone 8.1 client for Udemy developed solely by CodingChick (Efrat Barak).

 To install CodingChick's Udemy please visit the [Windows Phone Store](http://www.windowsphone.com/en-us/store/app/codingchick-udemy/f4ea6edc-b3a6-4569-9f21-864965a04470?signin=true)
+Watch a YouTube video about this app [HERE](https://www.youtube.com/watch?v=W5cP8xjbO4A&feature=youtu.be)

 Udemy has thousands of courses and more than 3,000,000 people who’ve chosen to partake in their training.
 Using this app you can participate and watch online courses, training, and tutorials.